I had a task to do, but what was it? If only I could remember.

 That said, no large clinical trials have set out to examine the safety.
 Still, people have eaten mushrooms for thousands of years with no untoward issues as long as they aren’t’ allergic.

-To review, Lion’s mane mushrooms is an NGF-boosting food, which helps form new neural pathways and may help reduce Alzheimer’s disease and help reduce or prevent other neurodegenerative diseases.
+To review, Lion’s mane mushrooms are an NGF-boosting food, which helps form new neural pathways and may help reduce Alzheimer’s disease and help reduce or prevent other neurodegenerative diseases.

 It also helps with synapse function, meaning we think clearer, which goes back to my original assertion: mushrooms may reduce brain fog.